 When it comes to best practices for washing clothes, there are some traditional rules of thumb.
-But according to some recent insight from the experts over at Consumer Reports, the rules have changed.
+But according to some insight from the experts over at Consumer Reports, the rules have changed.

 Importance of water temperature for washing clothes